yuwex/scratchcloud/sphinx/source/examples.rst

 Description:

 * Line 2: Imports ``BaseCodec``, which will be used for encoding/decoding all data.
-This allows us to send letters instead of numbers
+This allows the CloudClient to send letters instead of numbers
-* Line 3: Imports some errors that will be used later.
+* Line 3: Imports the ``DecodeError``, which is called when issues with decoding arise, and the ``SizeError``, which is called when a ``Client.set_cloud`` payload is too big to send.
 * Line 5: Imports the builtin python md5 hash function
+* Line 7: Creates a new ``BaseCodec`` object.
-* Line 7: Creates a ``CloudClient`` object with  ``encoder=BaseCodec().encode`` and ``decoder=BaseCodec().decode``, specifing our encoding and decoding method.
+* Line 9: Creates a ``CloudClient`` object with the predefined codec passed into the encoder and decoder parameters.
+This specifies the CloudClient's encoding and decoding method.
-* Lines 19-20: Hashes the value received from the ``REQUEST`` variable
+* Lines 21-22: Hashes the value received from the ``REQUEST`` variable
-* Line 23: Sends the hashed result.
+* Line 25: Sends the hashed result.
 A non-digit value can be used because a encoder was specified when creating the ``CloudClient``
-* Lines 25-26: Sets up a cloud event error function for the cloud variable ``REQUEST``.
+* Lines 27-28: Sets up a cloud event error function for the cloud variable ``REQUEST``.
 This is called whenever an error is raised in the cloud event ``REQUEST`` function
-* Lines 27-32: Handle errors and send error messages
+* Lines 29-34: Handles errors and sends error messages

 Example 3: API Users
 --------------------